splunk/public-o11y-docs/gdi/get-data-in/application/otel-dotnet/configuration/advanced-dotnet-configuration.rst

    * - ``OTEL_DOTNET_AUTO_LOGS_CONSOLE_EXPORTER_ENABLED``
      - Whether the logd console exporter is enabled.
 The default value is ``false``.The default value is ``false``.
    * - ``OTEL_DOTNET_AUTO_LOGS_INCLUDE_FORMATTED_MESSAGE``
-     - Whether the log state should be formatted.
+     - Whether the log state have to be formatted.
 The default value is ``false``.

 .. _dotnet-otel-default-service-name: